THIS LANDMAN: Q&A with William Prior III, CPL

 My father, Tom Prior, was a West Texas wildcatter from way back in the 50’s.
 I was born in Abilene, but along the way we hit Midland and Tulsa, and finally landed in Houston.
 Dad was a partner in Mejlaender & Prior, a small exploration company, and later Prior Exploration Company.
 They were drilling wells in Southeast Texas and Southwest Louisiana through the 60’s and 70’s.
 Like many, then and now, we were alternately 'rich' and 'poor'.

 My father was ‘directed’ into the business by his father, Frank Prior.
 My grandfather graduated from Stanford as an Electrical Engineer.
 On his way to Philly to start his first job, the train stopped in Wyoming, he stepped off and never got back on.
 At first glance, he saw boundless opportunity.
-He was a very hard charger, rising quickly through the ranks, and retiring in 1954 as Chairman of Standard Oil of Indiana (Stanolind).
+He was a very hard charger, rising quickly through the ranks, and retiring in 1954 as Chairman of Stanolind.

 A: It never gets old, nurturing the many challenging aspects of our services into a high quality custom product that truly excels.
 The moving parts can be quite complex and difficult to gather, reconcile, and craft into deliverable product.
 We are very good at this, and there’s great satisfaction every time we deliver.

-A: We are pretty much 24/7, but my wife, Melissa (also a CPL) and I take time together to lightly travel, and ‘fret’ over our son’s sophomore year at Ole Miss.
-We celebrated our 30th wedding anniversary recently; and are looking forward to the next 30!
-That’s our focus, but I will say that we have found walking TEX the wonderdog, gym membership and simple meditation to be excellent balancing practices to an otherwise high velocity lifestyle.
+A: We are pretty much 24/7, but my wife, Melissa (also a CPL) and I find that taking time together to lightly travel, work out and ride our bikes to be excellent balancing practices to an otherwise high velocity lifestyle.
 And last, but not least, we are enthusiastic members of The Woodlands United Methodist Church.

 A: Just give me a shout!
 Let’s have lunch and get to know one another.